mskogholt/fastNaiveBayes/README.md

 News
 ----

+### v2.1.1 (2020-02-09)

+-   Load and save option that enables storing model to file and loading it later
+-   Minor fixes

 ### v2.1.0 (2019-08-27)

 -   All new naming structure!
 All functions now start as fnb.\[name\].
 This makes it easy to browse the functions with autocomplete.
 The one exception is the 'fastNaiveBayes' function which is a wrapper around fnb.train.
 This also allows easier bundled documentation, since a lot of the function arguments are the same across different event models